Guide: Set up Windows WSL

 This command opens a window in File Explorer that shows the files in the current WSL directory (whose shortname name is dot).
 Windows applications can now access these files, such as to edit a WSL text file using your favorite Windows text editor.
 Nifty!

 Nice job!
 Interested in becoming even more productive with WSL?
-It's okay if you don't have time now, but the ✨Windows-savvy✨ folks on the teaching team highly recommend using Windows Terminal, which wraps around the brutal Ubuntu default terminal to make it both pretty & full of very very useful features like tabs, rich text, and split terminals.
+The Windows-savvy folks on the teaching team highly recommend using Windows Terminal, which wraps around the basic Ubuntu default terminal to make it both pretty & full of very useful features like tabs, rich text, and split terminals.
 If you have questions and want to do this, feel free to reach out during office hours!